 David joined Watsi on December 31st, 2013.
 Five years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation traveled 8,500 miles to support Aiden, a playful kindergartener from Kenya, to fund a fracture repair procedure on his right arm.
+David's most recent donation traveled 8,500 miles to support Jayden, a curious infant from Kenya, to fund corrective surgery.

 Aiden is a four-year-old boy from Kenya.
 He is a playful kindergartener who hails from Kanam Keener Village in Turkana County.
 On November 13th, Aiden sustained a severe injury to his right upper limb after he fell on a hard ground while playing with his friends.
 His aunt brought him to the hospital after she heard his cries outside.
 Aiden was reviewed by our partner doctors, who conducted an X-Ray revealing a fracture to his right supracondylar or upper arm bone.
 Because he was in pain and could not move his hand, doctors applied skin traction to stabilize his fracture and realign the normal position of the bone.
 Aiden will need an Open Reduction and External Fixation (OREF) procedure to fully treat his injury.
 Unfortunately, this procedure is costly for Aiden and his family.
 Aiden is the second born child in a family of three.
 His mother is a single mother who earns wages from laundry labor.
 Because she lacks a stable job, she is struggling financially, exacerbated especially by the COVID pandemic.
 She decided to take Aiden to stay with his aunt because it was difficult for her to support three children by herself.
 Aiden and his family are appealing for financial help.
 On November 16th, Aiden will undergo an OREF procedure at our medical partner's care center, which will cost $801.
 Once recovered, he will be able to move his hand again and carry out daily life activities as normal.
 Aiden's mother shared, “He has so much pain.
 I hope he gets treated and feels better and will be well again”.